Kamony/rfa/docs/index.md

 <style type="text/css">
 .iframe_container {
     position: relative;
-    padding-bottom: 56.25%; /* 16:9 - this is responsive by adjusting the hight according to the width! */
+    padding-bottom: 56.25%; /* 16:9 - this is responsive by adjusting the height according to the width! */
     padding-top: 25px;
     height: 0;
 }